jumpjack/mars-pathfinder-meshes/rover-movies/readme.md

 show its contents (not needed for processing, but useful to decide which sub-page to select) or MOSTRA/SHOW to process it.

-Once the page is processed, the list below will be populated with available sequences: choose the one labeled with "movie" in the index page loaded before, then click APRI/OPEN to preview the amount of images available, then MOSTRA/SHOW to load all metadata (each image will require 3-4 seconds to download ad procerss).
+Once the page is processed, the list below will be populated with available sequences: choose the one labeled with "movie" in the index page loaded before, then click the button to process the movie.
 Once all images and metadata have been downloaded, a slider will be enabled, allowing to browse/view all images overlayed to the panorama, showing how Sojourner moved around, sniffing, digging and taking pictures. :-)